mayer79/ml_lecture/README.md

 ## How to cite?

 Michael Mayer.
-Introduction to Machine Learning (2020).
+Introduction to Machine Learning (2021).
 Web: https://github.com/mayer79/ml_lecture/

 ## Organization

-The lecture is split into four chapters, each of which is accompanied with an R resp.
-Python notebook.
+The lecture is split into four chapters, each of which is accompanied with an R/Python notebook.
 You will find them in the corresponding subfolders.

 1. Basics and Linear Models
     - Basics